 DescriptionPlay the role of a spaceship pilot trapped in a gigantic asteroid cloud and pulverize incoming asteroids with the ship's photon cannon.
 When all asteroids are destroyed, the player can then move on to the next round.
 In addition to the asteroids, the player will also face an Alien Robot Saucer which shoots randomly across the screen.

-The player using the controller may rotate the ship (left or right) to any direction or move the ship forward.
-Shots will be fired according to the ship direction.
+The player using the controller may rotate the ship (left or right) in any direction or move the ship forward.
+Shots will be fired according to the ship's direction.
 The player has three reserved ships available to replace a destroyed spaceship.
 The spaceship is destroyed if an asteroid collides with the spaceship or is shot by an Alien Robot Saucer.
-Additionally, the player may opt to use the hyperspace warp to avoid collision.
-The warp however, may also destroy the spaceship in the process.
+Additionally, the player may opt to use the hyperspace warp to avoid a collision.
+The warp, however, may also destroy the spaceship in the process.

 Alien Robot Saucers come in two sizes: small and large.
 Both use photon lasers to shoot and will explode when destroyed.
 Alien Robot Saucers will not appear at the Novice Level.

 Game Difficulty and Variations

 There are 4 available difficulty settings: Novice, Intermediate, Advanced, and Expert.

 The game also offers three different game variations:

 - Standard Play - For one or two players, taking turns when a player's ship is destroyed.